yogeshbdeshpande/c2pa-attestation/attestation-design.md

 #### Partial Claim Definition
 A Partial Claim is a C2PA `claim-map` but omitting any Attestation Assertions.
 (Note: for simplicity we say that an assertion is “included” or “omitted”, but what is actually added or omitted from the Claim is actually a `hashed-uri-map` link in the `assertions` array.)
 Partial Claims use the same `claim-map` data structure as a standard Claim: a Partial Claim only differs in that one or more Attestation Assertions are removed from the `assertions` array.

-Attestation Assertions can be included at any location in the assertion array, although placing them last in the assertions array simplifies processing and is preferred.
+Attestation Assertions can be included at any location in the assertion array, although placing them last in the assertions array simplifies processing and is therefore preferred.

 During Claim creation, the attestations are calculated then embedded one at a time.
 For example, the Partial Claim without attestation assertions is created, serialized, and then the first attestation is gathered.
 The resulting attestation result is then encoded as an `attestation-info-map` assertion and then added to the end of the `assertions` array in the Claim.

 If a second attestation is required, the Partial Claim with the first Attestation Assertion included is serialized and the second attestation is performed.
 The second Attestation Assertion is encoded in a `attestation-info-map` then added to the end of the `assertions` array to form the final Claim, which is then signed by the Claim Creator.

-This specification does not restrict the location in the `assertions` array where the Attestation Assertions are added, although, as previously noted, incorporating them last in the array is preferred).
+This specification does not restrict the location in the `assertions` array where the Attestation Assertions are added,[^1] although, as previously noted, incorporating them last in the array is preferred).
 However, the order in the `assertions` array is important when more than one Attestation Assertion is incorporated.
 In this case, higher-index Attestation Assertions are performed after lower-index entries.

+[^1]: We do not demand that attestation assertions appear last because doing so would limit the future evolution of the C2PA standard.

 #### Attestation "To-Be-Signed" Definition
 The `attestation-tbs-map` (attestation to-be-signed map) is an envelope data structure for the information that is to be serialized, hashed, and signed by the attestation machinery.
-The most important field in the `attestation-tbs-map` is the `partial-claim-hash`: essentially the hash of the asset and its referenced assertions.
+The most important field in `attestation-tbs-map` is the `partial-claim-hash`: essentially the hash of the asset and its referenced assertions.

 [source,cddl]
 ----